DokuWilFael/WEP_Front/README.md

 Before deploying in production, you want to verify that those values are correct for you (and change them if necessary).

+##Tricks
+This project is in pre-alpha and as still a lot of bugs.
+I will list here some weird "feature" you will have to face.

+- When sharing an activity, you have to click a second time on the button to actually link the address and the activity together.
+This is a timing bug with the api request but I didn't find a fix.

+- The drop down list to select city and activity are not updated when you add a new activity/address.
+You have to refresh the page for it to update.

+- Clicking the MAIN HUB/MY WEEK END button refresh the page.
+Another timing related bug...

+- Due to previous bug, refreshing the page will trigger the vue change between the main hub and my week-end vue.

+- I think the drop down menu in My Week-end is useless.
+I probably forgot to connect it properly.

+##Author
+Damien Vansteene

 ## Auto-generated Documentation

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).